What Is ADA Compliance? (And What Does ADA Compliance Mean for Your Website?)

 What is ADA compliance?
 What does ADA compliance mean for websites?
+It’s time for every company to find out.

 More businesses are asking these questions due to the Americans with Disabilities Act (ADA) Standards for Accessible Design, which the U.S. Department of Justice released in 2010.
 These standards require companies to offer and maintain sites that people with disabilities can use and access.